 - i.
-Respects the school's authority over its day-to-day operations. - ii.
+Respects the school's authority over its day-to-day operations by refraining from directing or participating in educational decisions or choices that are within a school's purview under the charter law or contract and does not conflict with the authorizer's additional responsibilities as the local education agency. - ii.
 Collects information from the school in a manner that minimizes administrative burdens on the school, while ensuring that performance and compliance information is collected with sufficient detail and timeliness to protect student and public interests. - iii.
-Periodically reviews compliance requirements and evaluates the potential to increase school autonomy based on flexibility in the law, streamlining requirements, demonstrated school performance, or other considerations. - iv.
-Refrains from directing or participating in educational decisions or choices that are appropriately within a school's purview under the charter law or contract.
+Regularly reviews compliance requirements and evaluates the potential to increase school autonomy based on flexibility in the law, streamlining requirements, demonstrated school performance, or other considerations.